GABPA

 GA-binding protein alpha chain is a protein that in humans is encoded by the GABPA gene.

 Function

 This gene encodes one of three GA-binding protein transcription factor subunits which functions as a DNA-binding subunit.
-Since this subunit shares identity with a subunit encoding the nuclear respiratory factor 2 gene, it is likely involved in activation of cytochrome oxidase expression and nuclear control of mitochondrial function.
+Since this subunit shares identity with a subunit encoding the nuclear respiratory factor 2 gene, it is likely involved in activation of cytochrome c oxidase expression and nuclear control of mitochondrial function.
 This subunit also shares identity with a subunit constituting the transcription factor E4TF1, responsible for expression of the adenovirus E4 gene.
-Because of its chromosomal localization and ability to form heterodimers with other polypeptides, this gene may play a role in the Down Syndrome phenotype.
+Because of its chromosomal localization and ability to form heterodimers with other polypeptides, this gene may play a role in the Down syndrome phenotype.

 Interactions

 GABPA has been shown to interact with Host cell factor C1, Sp1 transcription factor and Sp3 transcription factor.